Rhonex Kipruto smashed the world record at the 10k Valencia Ibercaja on Sunday (12), clocking 26:24* to win the World Athletics Gold Label road race.

 The 3km point was reached in 7:59 and only Kipruto, Kimeli and Wanders remained close to the pacemakers.
 By the fourth kilometre the pacemakers had already dropped out of the race and Kipruto was running solo as Kimeli could not live with his pace and was soon caught by Wanders.

-Kipruto, the world 10,000m bronze medallist, reached the halfway point in 13:23 with Kimeli and Wanders seven seconds in arrears.
+Kipruto, the world 10,000m bronze medallist, reached the halfway point in 13:18 - inside the existing ratified world record for the distance - with Kimeli and Wanders seven seconds in arrears.

 Despite running on his own for the entire second half, Kipruto increased his pace and clocked 2:37 for the sixth kilometre.
 After a slightly slower seventh kilometre of 2:40, the world U20 10,000m champion ramped up his speed again for the eighth kilometre, which he covered in 2:36.
 By then, having passed 8km in 20:11, it became clear that, barring disaster, Kipruto was going to improve Cheptegei’s world record.